zrshishir/interview/php/README.md

     if the code from a file has already been included, it will not be included again.
 As the name suggests, it will be included just once.

-What will be the output- echo print(‘1’)?
+What will be the output - echo print(‘1’)?

     the output is ‘11’ Because print() is return type function so it first print 1 and then it return true to echo and echo has return type so it just print 11.
     Print has return value 1 and it can be used in expectations.
 Echo faster and multiple argument

+What is Namespace?

+    Way of grouping related classes, interfaces, functions and constants.

+How many error level available in php?

+    There 16 error levels in php. https://www.tutorialrepublic.com/php-reference/php-error-levels.php